yixuan/fontr/README.md

 ## Quick Examples

-The code below generates a matrix representing the bitmap image of the character "R", given the specification of the font.
+The code below generates a matrix representing the bitmap image of the character "C", given the specification of the font.

 ```r